LuyandaMbalenhle/Digital-Portfolio/README.md

 **A**- I reviewed all the module content, focusing on communication tone, formality, and email etiquette.
 I ensured that my answers reflected real-world business standards, such as using appropriate tone and clarity in messaging.
 I also practiced responding to different communication scenarios before taking the assessments

 **R**- I successfully completed the assessment with a 100% score, proving my ability to apply business communication principles effectively.
 This achievement shows that I can communicate clearly, professionally, and appropriately in workplace environments.

+##  Interview Skills

+## Reflection

+**Situation**
+As part of the Project Presentation 3 coursework, I was required to complete an online quiz on Blackboard to test my foundational knowledge of effective interview skills.
+The quiz consisted of multiple-choice questions covering key topics such as the purpose of an interview, structured response methods like CAR, and strategies for answering common interview questions.

+**Task**
+My task was to successfully complete this quiz, demonstrating a clear understanding of core interview concepts.
+The goal was not just to achieve a high score, but to internalize these techniques so I could apply them confidently in a real-world job interview scenario.

+**Action**
+Before attempting the quiz, I reviewed the provided learning materials on interview preparation.
+During the quiz, I carefully read each question and selected the answer I believed was most correct based on my study.
+For example:
+I understood that the primary purpose of an interview is a two-way conversation to assess mutual fit, not just a one-sided interrogation.
+I recognized the CAR method (Context, Action, Result) as a structured technique for answering behavioral questions.
+I selected the strategy of providing a concise, professional summary when asked "Tell me about yourself," rather than a personal history.
+The screenshot shows I completed the quiz with a 100% completion status, indicating I engaged with all the questions.

+**Result**
+I successfully completed the quiz, answering all questions correctly as indicated by the "Correct" result for each one.
+More importantly, this exercise solidified my theoretical knowledge of interview fundamentals.
+I now feel equipped to apply these concepts practically; specifically, I plan to use the CAR method (and its more common counterpart, STAR) to structure my answers, ensuring I provide concrete examples of my skills and experiences.
+This quiz was a valuable step in building my confidence for upcoming mock interviews and real job applications.